nativvstudios/nSearch/README.md

 - Handles large projects with ease

 ### 🌐 Cross-Platform Compatibility
-- Works seamlessly on both Windows and macOS
+- Works seamlessly on both Windows and macOS (apparently to claude I don't have a mac to test this)
 - Consistent experience across different Unity versions

 ### ⌨️ Keyboard Shortcuts